Firsttry-Solutions/Firsttry/docs/PRIVACY.md

 ## Overview

-FirstTry is designed for zero PII collection.
+FirstTry is designed for zero-touch, automatic operation with zero PII collection.
 We collect only the minimum data required to function, and all sensitive fields are immediately hashed.

 ## Data Collection